W. E. B. Du Bois

-William Edward Burghardt Du Bois (/duːˈbɔɪs/ doo-BOYSS-'; February 23, 1868 – August 27, 1963) was an American sociologist, writer, historian, and Pan-Africanist civil rights activist.
+William Edward Burghardt Du Bois (/duːˈbɔɪs/ doo-BOYSS-'; (Note: According to biographer Lewis: "[Du Bois] would unfailingly insist upon the 'correct' pronunciation of his surname.
+'The pronunciation of my name is Due Boyss, with the accent on the last syllable,' he would patiently explain to the uninformed.")
+February 23, 1868 – August 27, 1963) was an American sociologist, writer, historian, and Pan-Africanist civil rights activist.
 Born in Great Barrington, Massachusetts, Du Bois grew up in a relatively tolerant and integrated community.
+He completed graduate work at Harvard University, where he was the first African American to earn a doctorate.
+He was a professor at Atlanta University and over the course of his life wrote many books and articles.
+He spent the last years of his life in Ghana and died in Accra on August 27, 1963.

-After completing graduate work at Harvard University, where he was the first African American to earn a doctorate, Du Bois rose to national prominence as a leader of the Niagara Movement, a group of black civil rights activists seeking equal rights.
+Du Bois rose to national prominence as a leader of the Niagara Movement, a group of black civil rights activists seeking equal rights.
 Du Bois and his supporters opposed the Atlanta Compromise.
 Instead, Du Bois insisted on full civil rights and increased political representation, which he believed would be brought about by the African-American intellectual elite.
 He referred to this group as the talented tenth, a concept under the umbrella of racial uplift, and believed that African Americans needed the chance for advanced education to develop their leadership.
 Du Bois was one of the founders of the National Association for the Advancement of Colored People (NAACP) in 1909.
 Du Bois used his position in the NAACP to respond to racist incidents.

+He was a proponent of Pan-Africanism and helped organize several meetings of the Pan-African Congress to fight for the independence of African colonies from European powers.
+Du Bois made several trips to Europe, Africa and Asia.
 After the First World War, he attended the Pan-African Congresses, embraced socialism and became a professor at Atlanta University.
 Once the Second World War had ended, he engaged in peace activism and was targeted by the Federal Bureau of Investigation.
-He spent the last years of his life in Ghana and died in Accra on August 27, 1963.
+Du Bois believed that capitalism was a primary cause of racism, and he was sympathetic to socialist causes.